ChrisZavala/UTA-bootcamp-challenge10/README.md

 ```

 ## Features
-This application is using 'Node' and the 'Inquirer 8.2.4' npm modules for creating of the 'README.md' file.
+This application is using 'Node' and the 'Inquirer 8.2.4' npm modules for creating of the 'My Team' html.
 The feature that this project challenge has is the abilty to create is the that your are able to seperate your team members by catagory.
 Either defined by Manager, Engineer, or Intern.

 ## How to Contribute
 You can contribute to the project by email me at: frappejcat@gmail.com

-## Miscellaneous
+## Author
 Christopher Zavala:
 https://github.com/chriszavala